-At LILA FILMS, we research, write, produce, direct, shoot and edit documentary films about the environment, science, health and sustainability.
+At LILA FILMS, we research, write, produce, direct, shoot and edit documentary films.
 We believe that education has the power to expand awareness, create opportunities and transform lives so all of our films contain an important educational message.
 We tell stories from the soul so that viewers are inspired and empowered to take actions that make a difference.
-Much of our work is in service to saving our beautiful planet and all her inhabitants.
-We love making films about climate change, sustainability, environmental issues and public health.
-We work with a team of women cinematographers who are seasoned world-travelers and are sensitive to the needs and challenges of capturing personal stories in the field.
+We especially love making films about the environment, science, health and sustainability.

 LILA FILMS is named after the Sanskrit word that means “divine play” or “the interconnectedness of everything.”
 Lila is the dance of concealing and revealing, the movement of darkness and light, the mystery of shadow and substance, the delight in silence and sound.
 Lila embodies the full spectrum of experience: sorrow and joy, emptiness and fullness, death and life.

 Founder | Producer | Director | Writer | Editor | Videographer